 HR Operations (Certificate)

-Through the graduate certificate in HR Operations, you’ll learn how to recruit, develop, utilize, and retain talented employees.
-In order to achieve organizational objectives and fulfill human resource needs, employ a variety of models and tools such as descriptive and predictive analysis, hiring needs, and compensation structures.
-Consider local, national, and global and ethical implications while determining how to develop and retain employees.
-You’ll learn to:
+Learn to recruit, develop, and retain talented employees.
+In this certificate program, you’ll learn to fulfill human resource needs by using a variety of models and tools such as descriptive and predictive analysis, hiring assessment, and compensation review.
+Consider local, national, and global implications while determining how to ethically develop and retain employees.

-- Evaluate the essential principles for developing, utilizing, and retaining human resources
+- Evaluate the essential principles for developing, using, and retaining human resources

 Credits earned through this graduate certificate may apply toward a master's degree in Strategic Human Resources.

-For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please visit our website at http://www.du.edu/learn/certificates/disclosure/shrm.html
+Important information about the educational debt, earnings, and completion rates of students who attended this program, please visit our website at http://www.du.edu/learn/certificates/disclosure/shrm.html

 The graduate Certificate of Advanced Study in HR Operations requires completion of 24 credit hours (6 courses).

 Concentration courses allow students to focus on a specific professional area within the larger industry sector in which they are working or wish to work, and master the skills needed to excel in that area.

 - HRA 4250 - HR Competencies and Talent Management

 - HRA 4260 - HR Analytics and Research